Cyclostyle (copier)

 In 1875 Thomas Edison received a patent for the electric pen, which a decade later was superseded by the mimeograph machine.
 The cyclostyle was a more automated type of mimeograph machine that produced reproductions faster.

 In 1893 Francis Galton described a system for sending line drawings through the widely established telegraph system, using simple numeric codes, and printing out the line drawings at the other end from the codes.
 He referred to this printer as a "Cyclostyle".
 It contained elements of Gestetner's system, and also elements in common with modern computer graphics printing of line drawings.

+Nowadays, since 1985, the Cyclostyle is used by Japanese mail artist Ryosuke Cohen for his Brain Cell mail art project.